 A college oriented course designed to cover key topics such as: the role of marketing in our economy; consumer behavior; market planning; the development of the marketing mix; market segmentation; pricing strategies; selling and advertising.
 Discussions, case studies, oral presentations, and writing assignments will be a part of the required coursework.
 Computer simulation programs will be used to enhance student understanding in multiple areas.
 Students are eligible for and are encouraged to participate in DECA and compete with other students in specific areas of study they are interested in: concert/event promotion, fashion buying, displaying and showcasing.
 Students will explore the determination of target markets, the psychological influences that cause people to buy, and the appropriate advertising methods used to reach the appropriate audiences.
+Students create their own commercials filmed through Chelmsford CHSTv.
 Students will be encouraged to participate in DECA competitions and events where they will have a chance to successfully apply their knowledge in a variety of academic and hands-on settings.
-Prerequisites: None